 Chaos, the primeval state of existence

-According to Hesiod's poem, the "Theogony" (written around 700 BC), which can be considered as a reflection of popular beliefs, in the beginning there was Chaos as a primeval state of existence.
-Chaos was the primal emptiness- a dark, silent, formless and infinite oddity with no trace of life.
+According to Hesiod's poem, the "Theogony" (written around 700 BC), which can be seen as a reflection of popular belief, in the beginning there was chaos as the primordial state of being.
+Chaos was the primordial void - a dark, silent, formless and infinite strangeness without any trace of life.

-Then, love appeared out of Chaos, in the form of Eros.
-Eros was the most handsome of all Greek gods, representing the love that softens hearts, invincible by nature.
+Then love appeared out of chaos, in the form of Eros.
+Eros was the most beautiful of all the Greek gods and represented the love that softens hearts and is inherently invincible.

-Chaos also gave birth to Erebus, the symbolization of the dark silence, and Nyx, the embodiment of the night.
-With the intervention of Eros, Erebus and Nyx united and Nyx created Aether (the Atmosphere) and Hemera (the Day).
+Chaos also gave rise to Erebus, the symbolization of dark silence, and Nyx, the embodiment of night.
+Through the intervention of Eros, Erebus and Nyx united and Nyx created Aether (the atmosphere) and Hemera (the day).